 How to Manage All of Your Alternative Investments

-While you might be ready for alternative investments, chances are the traditional portfolio management tools you’re used to aren’t up for the challenge.
+While you might be ready for alternative investments, chances are the traditional investment management tools you’re used to aren’t up for the challenge.

 When you’re ready for a portfolio manager that’s made for the digital world in which we live, turn to Kubera.

-At Kubera, we brought together the ease of a spreadsheet with the power of high-tech integrations to enable you to manage and optimize every single one of your assets — from traditional investments like stocks and bonds (in any currency!) to alternative assets like crypto, domain names, websites, and more.
+Kubera is balance sheet software that brings together the ease of a spreadsheet with the power of high-tech integrations to enable you to manage and optimize every single one of your assets — from traditional investments like stocks and bonds to alternative assets like crypto, real estate, websites, collectibles, private market investments, and more.
 Check out all the financial institutions to which Kubera connects here.

-And those with investments in homes, vehicles, or web domains can take advantage of Kubera’s integrations with leading asset experts (such as Zillow in the U.S.) to feed their dashboard with real-time market data about their investments.
+And those with investments in real estate, vehicles, or web domains can take advantage of Kubera’s integrations with leading asset experts (such as Zillow in the U.S.) to feed their dashboard with real-time market data about their investments.

-Sign up for a monthly or yearly Kubera subscription today or learn about our white-label solution to work with Kubera as a financial professional or with the help of your financial professional.
+Sign up for an affordable subscription today.
+And don’t forget to also check out our white-label solution that enables you to either work with Kubera as an investment professional or with the help of your financial advisor.